Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 -   $20 = \text{average} - 1 = 21-1$
 -   $22 = \text{average} + 1 = 21+1$

+Observe that equal amount of $1$ is being added and subtracted from the average $21$ in both the numbers.

 > It means that the _surplus above the average and shortfall (deficiency) below the average are always equal_.